-Musical Activities - b.
-Singing: Charanga Musical School response for Year 5 KS2/ages 9-10 Teaching Overview Y5 ages 9-10 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y5 ages 9-10 What the children will learn (refer to Activity Manual and lesson documentation/plans) Five Expected Musical Learning Outcomes Y5 ages 9-10.
+Musical Activities - b.Singing: Charanga Musical School response for Year 6 KS2/ages 10-11 Teaching Overview Y6 ages 10-11 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y6 ages 10-11 What the children will learn (refer to Activity Manual and lesson documentation / plans) Five Expected Musical Learning Outcomes Y6 ages 10-11.
 These outcomes lead to the End of KS Expectations (see Assessment).
 Children will demonstrate their learning as they work towards them.
-Understand more about preparing to sing songs/raps together in a group/ensemble, sometimes in parts and confidently.
-Work through the vocal warm-ups, revisiting how and why we warm up our voices and bodies to get a good quality sound and projection.
+Understand with greater depth about preparing to sing songs/raps together in a group/ensemble, sometimes in parts and confidently.
+Work through the vocal warm-ups, revisit how and why we warm up our voices and bodies to get a good quality sound and projection.
 Support the children to learn to sing each song, stressing the need to interpret it, sing with good diction, a good sense of pulse and rhythm, listening carefully to copy the example.
-Stress the importance of working together as a group and how the performance is better when everyone works together.
+Stress the importance of working together in a group and how the performance is better when everyone works together.
 Sing in tune within a limited pitch range and continue to understand in greater depth: The importance of working together in an ensemble or as part of a group and how the musical outcomes are of higher quality when doing so.
 How important it is and why we warm up our voices, posture, breathing and voice projection.
 How to join in and stop as appropriate - continue to follow a leader/conductor confidently.
 How melody and words should be interpreted.
 Try to match your performance of the song to how the music sounds ie start to think musically.
 How to sing with good diction.
-Sing within an appropriate vocal range with clear diction and continue to understand: • The workings of an ensemble/choir, how everything fits together.
-Follow the leader/conductor and have a chance to be the leader/conductor. • How important it is and why we warm up our voices, posture, breathing and voice projection. • Sing together with confidence, with increasingly difficult melody and words, sometimes in two parts. • Have a greater understanding of melody, words and their importance and how to interpret a song musically. • Demonstrate musical quality and understanding of how the interrelated dimensions of music play their part.
+How to perform with a good sense of pulse and rhythm.
+Sing within an appropriate vocal range with clear diction and continue to understand: The workings of an ensemble/choir, how everything fits together.
+Follow the leader/conductor and have a chance to be the leader/conductor.
+How important it is and why we warm up our voices, posture, breathing and voice projection.
+Sing together with confidence, with increasingly difficult melody and words, sometimes in two parts.
+Have a greater understanding of melody, words and their importance and how to interpret a song musically.
+Demonstrate musical quality and understanding of how the interrelated dimensions of music play their part.
 Understand how to work together as part of a group and in an ensemble or, as a soloist.
 Continue to understand the importance of warming up your voice and to establish a good singing position.
 Perform and interpret a song stylistically and as musically as you can.
 Sing with a good sense of the pulse internally and sing together and in time with the group.
 Understand the importance of clear diction and tuning.
 Follow a leader/conductor with confidence and ease, understand why and how the ensemble works/fits together.
 Perhaps lead the group yourself?
-(See 'End of Key Stage Expectations' document.)
+(See 'End of Key Stage Expectations' documents.)

-Specific Teaching/Learning and Outcomes for Year 5: 2.
+Specific Teaching/Learning and Outcomes for Year 6: 2.
 Musical Activities c.
 Playing Instruments